At first or all the time anyway…

 I put my headphones in, turn Rage Against the Machine up, and just settle in to whatever the plan is for the day.

-I’m also a trained fitness professional; I often use video to critique my own training sessions; and I have years of experience in executing most of the major lifts — not that I don’t have things to work on, we all do…
+But I've also spent most of my life as a multi-sport athlete developing decent internal feedback mechanisms; I’m a well-trained fitness professional; I know how to use video to critique my own training sessions; and I have 23+ years experience executing most of the major lifts — not that I don’t have things to work on, we all do…

-Think of it like this: You likely haven’t earned the right to train at home just yet.
+Think of it like this: You haven’t earned the right to train at home just yet.

-Most people starting a weight loss journey, do not necessarily have this experience, level of practice, access, education or most importantly skill.
+Most people starting a fitness journey, do not my level of experience, level of practice, access, education or most importantly skill.